 The modulation level bits are set to 01 (four-level).
 The AFP select bits (CFR[23:22]) are set to the desired modulation type.
 The RU/RD bits (FR1[11:10]) and the linear sweep enable bit (CFR[14]) are disabled.
+Note that the other two channels not being used should have their AFP select bits set to 00 due to the lack of profile pins.
 Table 10 displays how the profile pins and channels are assigned to each other.